DeuxHuitHuit/extension_downloader/README.md

 ### REQUIREMENTS ###

 - Symphony CMS version 2.3 and up (as of the day of the last release of this extension)
+- You'll need to make sure PHP's Zip module is enabled (--enable-zip).
+If you're on a shared server, your host would have had to do this when PHP was compiled.

 ### INSTALLATION ###